 Before your surgery, tell the physician you want the dermoid cyst removed whole, intact, and with no spill.
 Insist the physician take precautions to prevent any rupture or spill, and be ready to immediately extract and clean any dermoid leak.
 Demanding safety before a dermoid removal surgery may just save your life and save the lives of children you want to have in the future.

-Contact a Michigan medical malpractice attorney if you have additional questions.
+Contact a Grand Rapids medical malpractice attorney if you have additional questions.